-|Next door to the Cheese Dairy is Stein's highly rated Folklore Museum, where we checked out three floors of Appenzeller customs and culture
+|Next door to the Cheese Dairy is Stein's highly rated Folklore Museum

 |St. Gallen & Stein, Switzerland

-We took the train from Appenzell to St. Gallen,
+We took the train from Appenzell to St. Gallen

 about 40 minutes away.
-The main reason for our
+The main reason for

-the Stiftsbibliothek, attached to the main “Dom”
+the Stiftsbibliothek.
+It's attached to the main

-Heritage Site (shown left) is the cultural
+World Heritage Site (shown left) is the cultural

 centerpiece of northeastern Switzerland.
 One